 Army of Darkness actually retcons the sequel hook from Evil Dead 2 into its exact opposite.

-Saw was originally intended to be a trilogy, before Executive Meddling set in.
-The first movie works pretty well as a stand-alone film, but the next two were pretty obviously made to be tied together.
+The first Saw movie works pretty well as a stand-alone film, but the next two were pretty obviously made to be tied together.
 Of course, the third movie was supposed to wrap everything up.
 The seventh film, Saw 3D, was released in 2010 and finally concluded the series.
-Probably.

 Originally, Toxic Avenger Part II and III were one long movie, but got split up, due to being too long.

 Intentionally done with The Human Centipede.
 According to Dread Central, Tom Six explained that, "My goal was that the first film will get audiences used to the concept of a human centipede and prepares them for where everything goes in the next two."

 Amusingly inverted in the Dominican Nueba Yol films.
 There were only two, but the second film was called Nueba Yol 3 because of a superstition regarding second films.